-If you persist, good background to this obsolete feature, even if that background is out-dated, is in the PaneTalk article named: Multi-Column Output.
+This is used to produce two-column, page-long, output.
+If you persist, good background to this obsolete feature, even if that background is outdated, is in the PaneTalk article Multi-Column Layout.

 You design a form as usual except that you make all the panes quite narrow, i.e. only half-or-less the width of the page (as you would imagine if one is going to make it two columns wide).
 On the right-hand side of the container, you draw a group box that represents where the second column is going to go.
 So, one has a bunch of flowing, half-width, panes down the left and a tall group box down the right-hand side.
 The group box must end at the bottom of the container.